DOORS OPEN GUELPH

 5) Site Captains to put out event signs, welcome and support their site's volunteers, liaise with staff

 Regular volunteer shifts on event day are 9:30 - 1:00 or 12:45 - 4:15.
-Site Captains deliver materials and install signs at 9 a.m., collect and return them at 4 p.m., and act as liaison throughout the event day.
+Site Captains deliver materials and install signs at 9 a.m., collect and return them after 4 p.m., and act as liaison throughout the event day.

 Doors Open Guelph will be held this year on Saturday, April 27, 2019.
 Mark your calendars for a day-long celebration of Guelph's finest buildings, creative spaces, and artistically or architecturally relevant sites.
 Doors Open Guelph has the distinction of being the annual kick-off event for Doors Open Ontario.
 Presented annually by Guelph Arts Council since 2002, the program showcases and celebrates Guelph’s hidden gems, as well as our great resources, businesses, and creative spaces.